jobucaldas/dotfiles/README.md

 ```
 Also edit the '.zshrc' $HOME variables to your actual '/home/user'.

+Some things are configured with custom fonts, so it's probably best if you install the following fonts
+- Fira Code
+- Awesome Font
+- Ricty Diminished
+- SF Pro

 **Important**

 Uses the following as base parameters (I recommend reading their README)